 - The largest-known quake in the United States struck Prince William Sound, Alaska, on March 28, 1964, and measured magnitude 9.2.

-Is a tsunami the same as a tidal wave?
+Are tsunamis the same as tidal waves?

 How can I prepare for an earthquake?